-Dr. Christine Hayes is a Senior Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
-She is the Weis Professor of Religious Studies in Classical Judaica at Yale University, specializing in talmudic-midrashic studies.
+Dr. Christine Hayes is a Senior Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
+She is the Sterling Professor of Religious Studies at Yale University, specializing in talmudic-midrashic studies.

 She received a BA in the Study of Religion, summa cum laude, from Harvard University and both an MA and PhD from the University of California Berkeley, Department of Near Eastern Studies.